mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. deprecated:: 5.1

-Zoom Steps between powers of two
+        This got replaced with the :guilabel:`Zoom Steps between powers of Two` option.

-    How many zoom steps there are between values that are powers of 2.
+Zoom Steps between powers of Two

-    .. what does this mean???????
+    How many zoom steps there are between values that are powers of 2 (For example, 2^-1 is 50%, 2^-2 is 25%, 2^2 is 400%).
+With this, you can decide how many steps steps go inbetween those.
+The higher the value, the smoother the zoom with a |mousescroll|.

 Kinetic Scrolling (Needs Restart)
     This enables kinetic scrolling for scrollable areas.